fruit-testbed/fruit-cli/README.md

 pip install fruit-cli
 ```

-To upgrade to newer version, you can invoke:
+To upgrade to a newer version, you can invoke:

 ```shell
 pip install -U fruit-cli